luisfontes19/vscode-swissknife/README.md

 It supports multi selection and will run the script for each selection individually

 On top of the scripts provided swissknife now offers two new features:

-* **Copy relative file path with line number** - right click on a line in the editor and select "Copy file path with line".
-Ex output: app/src/android/java/com/myorg/app/ui/File.kt#83
-* **Ability to check/uncheck files/folders in the explorer**.
-Right click on a file and select "Toggle: Check File" or "Toggle: Check Folder".
-A '✓' will show up, identifying that you checked the file/folder

-### Macbook Touchbar Support

-You can also invoke the swissknife extension directly from the macbook's touchbar

 ## Scripts Details